Javohir-A/ucode_Intern_onboarding/procument.md

 3. **Debt accrues when a STAGE (PS) completes**, not when sub-statuses change
    - Sub-statuses (PSS) are for tracking progress only
    - Debt = Stage Percentage × Container Value (when stage is complete)
-4. **When products move from container to truck:**
+4. **When products move from container to truck (PARTIAL MOVEMENT - Complex):**
-   - Container's accrued debt is **locked** (cannot be changed)
-   - Remaining stages (and their percentages) are **split proportionally** to trucks
+   - Products can be **partially moved** (e.g., 14,000 kg out of 28,000 kg)
+   - **Remaining products stay in the container** and can continue progressing independently
+   - **Both portions track debt separately:**
+     - **Container portion:** Continues with container's stage progression
+     - **Truck portion:** Continues with truck's stage progression
+   - **Debt calculation complexity:**
+     - Each portion has its own locked debt from completed stages (proportional to amount)
-   - Trucks continue with remaining stages (P3, P4, P5)
+     - Each portion can progress through remaining stages independently
+     - Debt is calculated separately when each portion completes a stage
+     - Example: If 50% moved to truck, container portion = 50% of original value, truck portion = 50% of original value
+     - Both portions reference the original container for tracking

 5. **Multiple containers can move products to the same truck:**
    - Products from different containers, invoices, and proformas can be in one truck
    - **Each product maintains its original references** (proforma, invoice, container)
-   - **Debt is calculated per original container**, not per truck
+   - **Debt is calculated per original container portion**, not per truck
-   - When truck completes a stage, debt is calculated separately for each product based on:
+   - When truck completes a stage, debt is calculated separately for each product portion based on:
      - Its original container's value (proportional to amount moved)
-     - Its original container's completed stages (locked debt)
+     - Its original container's completed stages (locked debt for that portion)
-     - Remaining stages applicable to that product
+     - Remaining stages applicable to that product portion
+   - **The container's remaining portion** can also progress independently and accrue debt separately
 6. **Status percentages are configured per proforma** (can vary, but total = 100%)
-7. **No double-counting:** Each stage percentage is only paid once per container
+7. **No double-counting:** Each stage percentage is only paid once per container (but split across portions)
 8. **Stage completion criteria:** All sub-statuses within a stage must be complete for the stage to be considered complete

+---

+## Implementation Challenge

+**The complexity of partial product movement makes debt calculation challenging:**

+1. **Tracking Requirements:**
+   - Need to track what percentage/amount of each container's products are in which transport unit
+   - Need to track stage progression separately for:
+     - Container's remaining portion
+     - Each truck that received products from that container
+   - Need to maintain references to original container/invoice/proforma for each product portion

+2. **Debt Calculation Requirements:**
+   - Calculate debt based on original container value (proportional to amount moved)
+   - Lock debt from completed stages (proportional to amount)
+   - Calculate debt separately when each portion (container or truck) completes a stage
+   - Ensure total debt for original container = 100% of container value (across all portions)

+3. **Data Model Considerations:**
+   - How to represent partial product movement in database?
+   - How to link truck products back to original container portions?
+   - How to track stage progression for split portions?
+   - How to prevent double-counting when calculating total debt?